e2eSolutionArchitect/terraform/docs/tagging.md

 - It is great to have createdby and createdon tags also.
 - Tagging is most useful for resource filtering and cost analysis.

+Recommended primary set of tags for Cost Management are 'CostCenter','WorkloadName','Environment'
 ```
 locals {
   name = "${var.project}-${var.prefix}"